This site is intended for U.S. healthcare professionals.

 Prescribing InformationIndicationsPatient SiteRequest a RepLoading

-Substantial gaps in meningococcal vaccination leave the majority of older adolescents at risk1-9*It is important to protect older adolescents at age 16, especially as meningococcal disease risk risesMeningococcal vaccination rates decline to suboptimal levels as adolescents age1‡
+Substantial gaps in meningococcal vaccination leave the majority of older adolescents at risk1-8*MenACWY and MenB vaccines have been available for more than a decade, yet wide vaccination gaps persist.
+It is important to protect older adolescents at age 16, especially, as meningococcal disease risk rises8,9†Meningococcal vaccination rates2-8,10,11‡

-84.8% of HCPs agree that there is a significant gap in meningococcal vaccination coverage among teens13§
+84.8% of HCPs agree that there is a significant gap in meningococcal vaccination coverage among teens12§

-Disparities in meningococcal vaccination among adolescents persist, contributing to gaps in coverage14
+Disparities in meningococcal vaccination among adolescents persist, contributing to gaps in coverage13

-PENBRAYA, as a combination vaccine, may help close vaccination gaps against meningococcal serogroups A, B, C, W, and Y when your older adolescent patients need it
+PENBRAYA®, as a combination vaccine, may help close vaccination gaps against meningococcal serogroups A, B, C, W, and Y when your older adolescent patients need it the most1,8,14,15

 Quick links